Pushkaran-P/Age-Race-Classification/README.md

 Age_model - CNN model for prediction, gives 64,65% train and test acc for now

-Current Task - Study further pre-processing techniques, implement batch norm and try change model architecure
+Current Task - Multi Scale Training or Pad black pixels (which place should i use gan ?)